Biden administration is moving toward a narrower student loan relief targeting groups of borrowers

 The Education Department on Monday released a draft of new federal rules paving the way for a second attempt at student loan relief.
 The proposal targets groups that are seen as especially vulnerable, focusing on those who owe so much, or make so little income, that they otherwise may never repay their loans.

-Though full details are likely months away, the department says it wants to provide relief to: borrowers whose balances exceed what they originally owed; those who have loans that entered repayment 25 or more years ago; those who used loans to attend career-training programs that led to “unreasonable” debt loads or insufficient earnings; those who are eligible for other loan forgiveness programs but did not apply.
+Though full details are likely months away, the department says it wants to cancel some or all student debt for: borrowers whose balances exceed what they originally owed; those who have loans that entered repayment 25 or more years ago; those who used loans to attend career-training programs that led to “unreasonable” debt loads or insufficient earnings; those who are eligible for other loan forgiveness programs but did not apply.

 A fifth group is also being discussed — “those who are experiencing financial hardship that the current student loan system does not currently adequately address.”